Planning a trip to South Korea?

 5. Jeju Love Land

-A rather unusual element of JeJu is the number of sex-themed parks!
+A rather unusual element of Jeju Island is the number of sex-themed parks!
 Let’s face it, one sex-themed park on its own would be something unique and Jeju has a few!
 The reason for this is that Jeju is a popular honeymoon destination for Koreans.
 Due to the generally conservative bent of Korean society, it is likely that many newly marrieds are quite inexperienced sexually.
 Therefore, these parks were created to educate and entertain!

 The sex-themed outdoor sculpture park boasts a variety of sex education films and sculptures demonstrating various sex positions.
 Although a popular activity for couples, Love Land is also a fun place to go for groups of friends.
 Whatever you do, don’t go with your parents or with your children – far too uncomfortable!

 Breaking the traditional taboos of sex, the park combines art with eroticism.
 If you are travelling as a family, the park conveniently offers recreational play areas to look after your young ones!
 Be sure to look out for the name of the sculptures as they definitely add to the entertainment.

 As the theme park is outdoors, I’d suggest that you book your ticket to Jeju Love Land on a day when the weather is good.

 6. Seogwipo Traditional Market

 As in most Asian countries, the cuisine is integral to the culture, and what better way to indulge in traditional cuisine than at a traditional market?
 Seogwipo traditional market is one of the best markets in Jeju.

 Located in the arty area of Seogwipo (hence its name) the market is full of street food and interesting wares.
 A true cultural infusion, the vibrant market offers a huge variety of goods to explore.
 This is a must-do activity to immerse yourself in the Korean lifestyle.